hans-jorg/rtalgs/README.md

 This is a port and upgrade of the simulation tool for real time schedulers presented by Alberto Ferrari's article [Real Time Scheduling Algorithms](https://www.drdobbs.com/embedded-systems/real-time-scheduling-algorithms/184409363?pgno=10), published in the December, 1994 issue of Dr. Dobb's magazine.

 The code originally was developed for DOS.
 The code was ported to Linux and in the process expanded.
 It can now simulates many task sets and has a verbose option.

+The original (running) version can be found in the src-original folder.

+This repo has two branches:

+* master: with the new (updated) code with a new input format.
+* main: with the original code (running and using the old input format)

 # Use
     rtalgs: calculate the schedulability of a task set